sysintelligent/homebrew-sysintelligent/README.md

 3. Test the formula locally
 4. Submit a pull request

+### Git Configuration

+This repository includes a `.gitignore` file that excludes common system files:
+- macOS system files (`.DS_Store`, `.Spotlight-V100`, etc.)
+- Windows system files (`Thumbs.db`, `ehthumbs.db`)

+These files are excluded to keep the repository clean and prevent unnecessary system-specific files from being committed.

 ## Formula Structure

 Each formula is a Ruby file that describes how to install a package.
 Here's the basic structure: